 Peakbagger.com has a summit log which indicates that 17 people have climbed Scott Peak and lists of John summit log indicates 22 people have climbed this one.
 For an interesting route page, see Richard Carey's page HERE.

 Prominence informationMany of you are perplexed by the concept of prominence and so I'll provide a couple links here to pages that might enlighten everyone.
 With Scott Peak being the 7th most prominent peak in the state of Idaho (prominence wise),

 it might be useful to clarify what this means.

 Link two: Topographic prominence

 Peaklist.org is really the site that helped me understand and then get excited about the concept of prominence.
 It has some great links to maps and additional information.

 As Webber Peak is close to Scott Peak, those who seek after the summit of Scott Peak may also find it interesting to also add the Clark County Highpoint to their visit.
-More on Webber Peak HERE.
+See a good trip report by Ken Jones found on the county highpointing web site HERE.

 The state of Idaho has 44 counties and each one has a peak or a spot that is the highest point of ground and for Clark County, Webber Peak claims that honor.
 Webber Peak actually has two points that are the same height so in order to claim the county, those who call themselves countyhighpointers will go to both spots.
 Interestingly enough, Scott Peak is in neighboring Lemhi county so by the placement of a "political boundary", Webber Peak gets the highest honor, even though Scott Peak would claim it if that boundary were further to the west.